apache/lucene-solr/lucene/backward-codecs/README.md

 used for reading, then delete the write-side logic and move it to a test-only class like Lucene80RWNormsFormat to support unit tests.
-Note that most formats only need read logic, but a small set including DocValuesFormat and FieldInfosFormat will need to retain write logic since can be used to update old segments.
+Note that most formats only need read logic, but a small set including DocValuesFormat and FieldInfosFormat will need to retain write logic since they can be used to update old segments.
 3. Update the current codec, for example Lucene90Codec, to use the new file format.
 If this new codec doesn't exist yet, then create it first and move the existing one to backwards-codecs.